Fatima Ezzahra El Mansouri: Election as mayor

 In Morocco Mayors are chosen among city council elected members who elect one of theirs into that position.
 Fatima Zahra Mansouri won a seat in the city council in contested elections in 2009, after which she was selected for the position of mayor.
-Leaked US diplomatic cables reported that the palace pressured parties into electing members of the king's friend party, the party also invoked their closeness to the king to achieve that goal.
-The cable leak added the mayor selection process in Morocco is normally marred in bribes.
 She was elected mayor of the city under the aegis of the Authenticity and Modernity Party (PAM) on 22 June 2009, defeating her rival, Omar Jazouli, the outgoing mayor of the Constitutional Union party, by 54 votes to 35.
 The 75-year-old Jazouli may have been tainted by a "mini-scandal" in mid-May caused by a prostitute's allegations about his private life.
 Jazouli have also suffered a campaign of defamation in the press, which launched a number of rumours about him, such as accusing him of being a homosexual.

 The next month, in July 2009, a tribunal court annulled Mansouri's election upon evidence of fraud presented by competing parties.
 After the Front of Democratic Forces (FDF) filed a complaint, the court found that ballots had been issued early and some voting records had been destroyed.
 The PAM called for a 48-hour strike to protest the decision.
 Amidst the pressure of the Arab spring, Mansouri resigned the mayorship on 7 July 2011, but later retracted that decision.
 Thami Khyari of the FDF said the complaint was against the electoral process, not against Fatima Zahra Mansouri herself.
 Mansouri challenged the verdict.
 In September 2009 the Administrative Court of Appeal of Marrakesh annulled the earlier court decision and declared that the election was valid.
 The judge who first invalidated the election, Jaafar Hassoun, was later sacked and excluded from the judiciary.
-Furthermore, a decision by Mohamed Naciri the designated lawyer of the Moroccan royal family, who then was minister of justice, banned Mr. Hassoun from even practising as a lawyer.
-Some observers commented that this was an example of Fouad Ali El Himma "imposing his wills on the judiciary".

 Incumbent parties accused the authorities of actively promoting PAM in the 2009 elections, and criticized Mansouri for her lack of experience in politics.
 Mansouri's father died on the evening of the election.
 After taking up the post she announced, "I want to rule by example" and transferred her salary of 5,500 dirhams (480 euros) to cover the expenses of the municipal officials.